pranabdas/condmat-notes/docs/crystal-growth/flux-method.md

 CuSO<sub>4</sub> in the water.
 At one point we cannot add anymore CuSO<sub>4</sub> once the solution becomes saturated.
 We can heat the solution, and add more amount of CuSO<sub>4</sub>.
 Now if we allow the solution to cool down, the extra amount of CuSO<sub>4</sub> tries to solidify.
-And if we allow enough time to cool, they solidify in a crystalline form.
+And if we do it slowly, they solidify in a crystalline form.

 In our case, we are interested in growing metallic single crystals.
-We need to find a good solvent for metal (water is cannot dissolve metals).
+We need to find a good solvent for metals (water cannot dissolve metals).
 But there are metals, which can dissolve another metal.
 For example, tin (Sn) is a good solvent of many other metals.
 The melting point of tin is 230&nbsp;°C.
 Generally, we take the elements and flux in the ratio (atomic) of 5% : 95%.
 We